No. 17 Illinois rallies late, beats No. 2 Texas 85-78 in OT

 Texas took its only double-digit lead when Dillon Mitchell hit a layup with 8:28 left.
 Illinois cut the lead to 58-56 on a 3 by Melendez nearly four minutes later.
 After Cunningham hit an open 3 with 4:15 remaining, Si’Jabari Rice made a 3 for a 64-58 lead.

-After the timeout, Epps made an open corner 3 with 33 seconds remaining.

-Hunter missed the front end of a 1-and-1 to set up Epps' tying free throws and subsequent block against Carr.
+Hunter missed the front end of a 1-and-1 to set up Epps’ tying free throws.

-''I think Marcus' heart was in the right place, he was trying to go win the game but probably too crowded,'' Beard said. ''Probably should have kicked it out.''

 BIG PICTURE